mikebaker85/shiptheory-api-docs/source/includes/main.md

-weight | Yes | The weight of the shipment in kilograms, to three decimal places parcels | Yes | The number of boxes or labels as a full number value | Yes | The monetary shipment cost to the customer enhancement_id | No | Carrier enhancement, only used when passing a delivery_service.
+weight | Yes | The weight of the shipment in kilograms, to three decimal places parcels | Yes | The number of boxes or labels as a full number value | Yes | The monetary shipment cost to the customer shipping_price | No | The price the end customer paid for shipping enhancement_id | No | Carrier enhancement, only used when passing a delivery_service.
 See GET Services for IDs format_id | No | Carrier format, only used when passing a delivery_service.
 See GET Services for IDs instructions | No | Delivery instructions